Submissions & Review

 | Viewer | The default for newly seen members — no data access until granted. |

-- Globally — give them the Reviewer role.
+- Globally: give them the Reviewer role to review every form.

 Free 2 / Pro 15 / Enterprise unlimited.
 The count includes managers, global reviewers, and anyone with a per-form grant.
 See Plans & Limits.